felipejsborges/cs50_challenges/tideman/README.md

 </div>

 ### What is? 🤔
-A [program](./tideman.c) that is a ranked-choice voting system.
+A [program](./tideman.c) to run a ranked-choice voting system.
 Each voter specify their first to ith preference candidate, creating a candidate rank array.
 Analyzing this array: the first candidate wins a head-to-head matchup against second, third, ..., and ith candidate.
 The second candidate wins against third, fourth, ..., and ith, and so forth.
 <hr>

 ### Who wins? 🤔